vincemann/ez-compare/README.md

 ```

-## view more show cases in src/test/ShowCaseTests
+### Check out more showcases in src/test/ShowCaseTests